Study.com Cost: What Parents Should Know in 2026

 - Performance Analytics breaks down your quiz and test results by topic, including explanations for wrong answers.

-- Diagnostic Tool analyzes your performance to highlight specific learning gaps and skill levels to help identify areas that need improvement.
+- The diagnostic tool analyzes your performance to highlight specific learning gaps and skill levels to help identify areas that need improvement.

 There is also a Recent Activity & Goal Tracking tool, where you can see the lessons you’ve viewed recently and set up your goals for the week.